Origins

 Melita Markey

-As Chief Executive Officer of the Asbestos Diseases Society of Australia Inc., Melita is focused on facilitating medical research for the development of treatments for dust diseases and passionate about preventing further asbestos exposure to another generation and the traditional owners of Wittenoom.
-Previously, Melita held strategic national leadership roles at Australia Post, Coca Cola Amatil, and Mission Australia Youth Programs.
+Melita Markey is Chief Executive Officer of the Asbestos Diseases Society of Australia Inc., leading medical research into dust disease treatments and advocating to prevent asbestos exposure to future generations and the Traditional Owners of Wittenoom.
+She has held national leadership roles with Australia Post, Coca Cola Amatil, and Mission Australia Youth Programs.
+A former North Cottesloe surf lifesaver and keen swimmer, Melita is passionate about helping all children experience the benefits of surf skills and community connection.

 Sarah Parkinson